zoRiaka/big-data-processing-hw6/README.md

 # big-data-processing-hw6
-Six Homework for the UCU Big Data Processing course.
+Sixth Homework for the UCU Big Data Processing course.

 Results are stored in results.pdf and also in Screenshots folder